M-o-a-T/moat-kv/docs/source/translator.rst

 is a percentage and you'd like to ensure that the stored value is 0.5 instead of "50%", and that no rogue client can set it to -20 or "gotcha".

-To ensure this, DistKV employs a two-level type mechanism.
+To ensure this, DistKV uses two typing mechanisms.
+One has been described, above, and ensures that the values are correct:

 * "type" entries describe the type of entry ("this is an integer between 0 and 42").

 * "match" entries describe the path position to which that type applies

-In addition, a similar mechanism may be used to convert clients' values to DistKV entries and back.
+Another, similar mechanism may then be used to convert clients' values to DistKV entries and back:

 * "codec" entries describe distinct converters ("50%" => 0.5; "ON" => 'set
   the entry's "state" property to ``True``')